 However, a worker may only earn four credits per year.
 This means it will take at least ten years to earn the target level of 40 work credits that the SSA uses to establish eligibility for retirement and SSDI benefits.

 However, the number of credits required for benefits varies according to the age of the individual at the onset of the disability.
 While the full number of work credits for eligibility is 40, the number is less for those who become disabled before the age of 62.
-An advocate can explain how age will affect SSDI work credit requirements in Gwinnett County.
+A local attorney can explain how age will affect SSDI work credit requirements in Gwinnett County.

 In addition to acquiring enough work credits during a career, an employee must also have worked sufficiently close to the time of the onset of the disability.
 Specifically, for a worker with 40 work credits, at least 20 of those credits must have been earned in the 10 years before becoming disabled.
 In other words, an employee must have worked during five of the past 10 years.